Maps for Walkers

 A large-scale map, such as an Ordnance Survey (OS) or Harvey map, should always be carried when walking any LDP or event.
 Each LDP route entry or event page includes its OS map numbers and lists other maps (when the organiser has provided a map list).
 OS mapping covers the whole of Great Britain at several scales, with the Landranger and Explorer series of most use to walkers.

 The Landranger 1:50,000 scale maps are good for initial planning and adequate for most route-finding purposes.
 They include footpaths, with some LDPs named, and contours but not field boudaries.
-For those who like more detail, including field boundaries and contours at closer intervals, the Ordnance Survey Explorer 1:25,000 series (that includes or replaces the older Outdoor Leisure series maps) now cover all of England, Wales and Scotland.
+For those who like more detail, including field boundaries and contours at closer intervals, the Ordnance Survey Explorer 1:25,000 series (that includes and updates the older Outdoor Leisure series maps that cover national parks, some of whose boundaries have changed) now cover all of England, Wales and Scotland.
 The routes of many major LDPs are marked on these maps.
 The new Access Land is shown on new editions of OS Explorer mapping.
 A rugged version of the Explorer and of the Landranger maps, called ‘Active’ is now available with full coverage – see below.
 Official guidebooks to the English National Trails contain extracts from OS maps and these may suffice if detours from the route are not contemplated.

-If you would like a customised centred OS map, the OS Select product provides a tailored service based on both their Landranger and Explorer series mapping and if you want an unfolded map this is an option, as the OS paper maps are folded.
+If you would like a customised centred OS map, the OS Custom Made Maps product provides a tailored service based on both their Landranger and Explorer series mapping and if you want an unfolded map this is an option, as the OS paper maps are folded.
 The centred maps are supplied by the OS online and through other suppliers and are inkjet printed so the paper and print appearance is different from their usual maps.